 Asura Cross Review

-As a self-professed lover of all things bizarre in video games I was expectant to see what this “choose your own adventure fighting game” from GAMEVIL was all about.
+As a self-professed lover of all things bizarre in video I was expectant to see what this “choose your own adventure fighting” from GAMEVIL was all about.
 After mucking about with many different modes and characters I’ve commit a definitive conclusion: I directly love it apart from all the weirdness, strange design decisions, and flaws.
-Whether or not any person shares this viewpoint depends a brilliant deal on what non-fighting game elements (if any) they like to see in their fighting games.
+Whether or not any person shares this viewpoint depends a brilliant deal on what non-fighting elements (if any) they like to see in their fighting.